Rhinojoza/Rhinojoza.github.io/index.md

 # Ricardo Hinojoza's Portfolio

-I am a Eletrical Engineering major at CSUF and I plan on graduating in 2028.

-## Favorite CPSC 120L LABS
 # Hello World

 This is my home page!
 My name is Ricardo Hinojozaand I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is Eletrical Engineering.